su-richard/APCSLabs/README.md

 # APCSLabs
-Labs for AP Computer Science A course
+Labs for AP Computer Science A